alekseyzimin/EviAnn_release/README.md

 6. Optional automatic functional annotation with UniProt-SwillProt database (-f switch)
 7. Support for long and short transcriptome sequencing reads and mixed data sets
 8. Support for genomes up to 32Gbp in size
+9. If one or more close relatives are annotated, annotation is possible with transcripts and proteins from the related genomes, without any RNA-seq data.
+Genomes must be >95% similar on the DNA level.

+Development of EviAnn is supported in part by NSF grant IOS-2432298, and by NIH grants R01-HG006677 and R35-GM130151.

 # Installation instructions